 Figure 16.
-Weekly presence of Gervais' / True's beaked whale echolocation clicks from May 2019 to 2020 at NFC Site A. Effort markings are described in Figure 14.
+Weekly presence of Gervais' beaked whale echolocation clicks from June to September 2021 at NFC site A. Effort markings are described in Figure 14.

 Figure 17.
-Gervais' / True's beaked whale echolocation clicks in five-minute bins from May 2019 to 2020 at NFC Site A. Effort markings are described in Figure 15.
+Gervais' beaked whale echolocation clicks in five-minute bins from June to September 2021 at NFC site A. Effort markings are described in Figure 15.